-- \$ 0.77 million on petroleum development drilling, property acquisitions and in completions and surface production facility upgrades mainly in ATP 1189P Naccowlah Block; Queensland to further develop and exploit its existing proved producing oil reserves and to increase its 2P oil reserves. - \$ 0.19 million in petroleum exploration projects and acquisitions in Australia as summarised in the Review of Operations above.
+- \$ 0.84 million on development and production facility primarily in ATP 1189P Naccowlah Block; Queensland to further develop and exploit its existing proved producing oil reserves and to increase its 2P oil reserves. - \$ 0.10 million in petroleum exploration projects and acquisitions in Australia as summarised in the Review of Operations above.

-The net assets of the group decreased to \$5.63 million in the year ended to 30 June 2023 as a result of non-cash write-offs on petroleum properties.
+The net assets of the group decreased marginally to \$5.82 million in the year ended to 30 June 2024 due to non-cash amortisation and depreciation charge on petroleum properties.
 The significant underlying movements resulted from the following items: